guotong1988/guotong1988.github.io/research/_posts/2023-04-02-auto-self-correct-chatgpt.md

 1, We try to solve the problem: We let human to teach ChatGPT, based on the ChatGPT's ability to chat with human.

-2, We try to correct the fine-tune train-dataset of ChatGPT by ChatGPT itself automatically, while ChatGPT is chating with human.
+2, We try to correct the train-dataset of ChatGPT's policy model by ChatGPT itself automatically, while ChatGPT is chating with human.

 2, We discuss some possible details to implement our goal.